Complications of Knee Arthroscopy

 - Medical complications due to anesthesia

 The consoles for the light, camera shaver and ablator devices are all electronic gadgets.
-Even though these are checked immediately before the surgery, they can fail anytime during the surgery.
+Even though these are checked immediately before the Arthroscopic Knee Surgery, they can fail anytime during the surgery.
 In events like these back-up consoles are always present in the theater.
 This could lead to delay in the surgery as these consoles are exchanged.
 Also the instruments used during Knee Arthroscopy are small and fragile.
 These instruments can be broken resulting in a piece of the instrument floating inside of the Knee Joint.
 The broken piece is usually easily located and removed, but this may again cause a delay in the surgery There is usually no damage to the Knee Joint due to the breakage.

 Following Knee Arthroscopy, it is possible that a post-operative infection may occur.
 This is very uncommon and happens in less than 1% of cases.
 You may experience increased pain, swelling, fever and redness or drainage from the incisions.